Board Certified Chaplain (BCC)

 - Submit a current and reflective autobiography that identifies one’s family of origin, significant life turning point and influences, the nature of one’s faith and religious journey.

 - Provide a letter of recommendation from a professional colleague attesting to your personal and professional competency as a pastoral care clinician.

 - Include the final course/unit CPE Evaluations (student and supervisor-educator).

 - Submit evidence of Faith Group Endorsement.

-- Meet the educational hours for the certification you are pursuing.
+- Meet the educational hours for the credentialing you are pursuing.
 If not, feel free to complete the Educational Equivalency Form